umee-network/docs/docs/users/governance/creating-proposal.md

 ![](/bg/creating-a-proposal.png)

-> Anyone is welcome to submit a governance proposal to be voted on by [Umee governance](/governance/governance-overview/introduction).
+> Anyone is welcome to submit a governance proposal to be voted on by [UX governance](/governance/governance-overview/introduction).

 :::: tabs